To achieve real political change, populism is necessary

 That militant communist is long gone, replaced with today's social movement activist

-In his early writings, Laclau drawing on a dialogue from Jean-Paul Sartre’s ‘Dirty Hands’ between Hugo, the “party intellectual” of aristocratic origin and Hoederer, a communist activist, albeit “impure” and empathetic.
-Laclau offers a caricature of the stereotypical communist: Poisoned by a “pure” understanding of Marxist-Leninist ideology that has nothing to do with current national realities and their “impurities.”
+In his early writings, Laclau drew on a dialogue from Jean-Paul Sartre’s ‘Dirty Hands’ between Hugo, the “party intellectual” of aristocratic origin and Hoederer, a communist activist, albeit “impure” and empathetic.
+Laclau and Sartre offer a caricature of the stereotypical communist: Poisoned by a “pure” understanding of Marxist-Leninist ideology that has nothing to do with current national realities and their “impurities.”
 Unable to understand concrete struggles.
 Devoid of authentic emotions, full of doctrinal theories, haughty, unable to maintain a conversation with ordinary workers, ready to sacrifice 100,000 people for principles “with the stroke of a pen”.

 But this is no mere scholarly issue, since many movements throughout the world that consciously or unconsciously resonate with Laclau’s populism have a similar assessment of cadres and militants.